hazelcast/hazelcast/docs/design/processor-classloader/processor-classloader.md

 ## Security

-Currenly only server side resources from configured folder are possible.
-The configured resource (jar) name must be checked agains breakouts like "../../some.jar".
+Currently, only server-side resources from the configured folder are possible.
+The configured resource (jar) name must be checked against breakouts like "../../some.jar".

 Code changes